 5. Learn powerful history lessons at the Negro Leagues Baseball Museum

-At the Federal Reserve Bank of Kansas City, kids can learn about money in a very fun way!
-This interactive museum feature’s a giant vault filled with millions of dollars, President Truman’s coin collection, and bags of money for every visitor to take home (shredded money, that is).
-Visitors can take a self guided tour or take an audio or iPad guided tour.
+The Money Museum, located at the Federal Reserve Bank of Kansas City, kids can learn about money in a very fun way!
+This interactive museum feature’s a giant vault filled with millions of dollars, President Truman’s coin collection and bags of money for every visitor to take home (shredded money, that is).
+Visitors can take a self-guided tour or take an audio or iPad guided tour.
 Free admission makes this worth a stop!

 Located in Crown Center, The Coterie brings the live theater experience to children of all ages.
 Children sit on the floor at the edge of the stage for an interactive experience.
 Kids will love being part of the show and the actors and performances are always top notch.